Manufactured Home Dealers

 Recent Developments

-• In January, the Consumer Financial Protection Bureau (CFPB) filed a lawsuit against a Berkshire Hathaway-affiliated lender, alleging the firm ignored obvious red flags that consumers could not afford the loans they took out to buy manufactured homes, according to the Associated Press.
+- In January, the Consumer Financial Protection Bureau (CFPB) filed a lawsuit against a Berkshire Hathaway-affiliated lender, alleging the firm ignored obvious red flags that consumers could not afford the loans they took out to buy manufactured homes, according to the Associated Press.
 After flaws in the US mortgage market triggered the Great Recession in 2008, Congress passed legislation requiring all residential mortgage lenders to verify that borrowers could afford their loans.
 The CFPB lawsuit claims that Vanderbilt Mortgage & Finance failed to comply fully with this requirement.
 In a company statement, Vanderbilt said the CFPB’s allegations are untrue and that it complies with all applicable regulations and verifies borrowers’ incomes and living expenses when issuing loans.
+In February, the Trump administration – working in concert with the Department of Government Efficiency – effectively shut down the CFPB, ordered a stop on all work, and terminated over 100 probationary and term employees, according to NPR.
+In late March, a federal judge blocked the shuttering of the CPFB and ordered the fired workers to be reinstated pending a lawsuit filed by the National Treasury Employees Union.

 Get A Demo